mlcm-25/mlcm-25.github.io/index.md

 🧪 Registration is now open!
 Early registration is by invitation only.
 Please, contact us if you would like to contribute a talk or a poster.
 If you were invited, check your email for the registration password.
 <br>
 🌐 Last year we made an impact by running MLCM-24 in virtual format to allow world-wide connections.
-In exit survey, ~60% participants preffered in-person format, and we listened!
+In an exit survey, ~60% participants preferred in-person format, and we listened!
-We are thrilled to announce that **MLCM-25** conference **will be held in-person** in historic downtown of Santa Fe, US oldest capital.
+We are thrilled to announce that **MLCM-25** conference **will be held in-person** in historic downtown of Santa Fe, the oldest captial city in the US.
 <div style="text-align: center; padding-top: 20px;">
   <div class="grid-container">
     <div class="grid-item" style="background-color: #E3F2FD;">